 Be gentle.
 Especially important is to make sure your eye makeup remover is oil-free, and that you are very gentle when removing makeup from the eye area.
 Take it slow, and don’t rub too hard, and try to avoid the eyelashes themselves (alter all, if you’re listening to us and not using mascara – see below, there will be nothing to remove from them).

 Avoid glycol like you owe it money.
 Glycol loosens the glue on lash extensions and it’s found in a ton of makeup removers and facial cleansers so make sure you check all labels carefully for the presence of glycol before using it near your lashes.

 Pat, don’t rub.
 When you get out of a shower or bath or finish washing your face, very gently pat your face dry with a towel, being conscious of the eye area.
 Alas, the days of diving face first into plush towels are gone – at least while you have those pretty extensions on!

 Sure, you can…but it’ll shorten the lifespan of your extensions.
 Honesty, wearing mascara a few times is mostly okay but if you want to keep your lash extensions in tip-top shape for as long as possible – ditch the mascara.

 Plus, you don’t really need it anyway; lash extensions give you a nice full look all on their own.

 But if you really want to be lash greedy (we totally understand), skip the mascara and instead go for a coating sealant designed to prolong the life of your eyelash extensions.
 This will give you a dramatic shine and make them last longer at the same time.

-If you truly miss the dark, dramatic effect of mascara, there are black coating sealants available which provide the desired look and keep your extensions protected from harm.
-Black Diamond's Coating Sealant is perfect - providing a clear, shiny finish with a hint of black.
+If you truly miss the dark, dramatic effect of mascara, there are black coating sealants available that provide the desired look and keep your extensions protected from harm.
+Black Diamond’s Coating Sealant is perfect – providing a clear, shiny finish with a hint of black.